Anders Zorn: Paintings

-While his early works were often brilliant, luminous watercolors, by 1887 he had switched firmly to oils.
+While his early works were often watercolors, by 1887 he had switched firmly to oils.
 Zorn was a prolific artist.
 He became an international success as one of the most acclaimed portrait painters of his era.
-His sitters included three American Presidents, nobility, the Swedish king and queen and numerous members of high society.
+His sitters included three American Presidents, nobility, the Swedish king and queen, and numerous members of high society.
 Zorn also painted portraits of family members, friends, and self-portraits.
 Zorn is also noted for his nude paintings.
 His fondness of painting full-figured women gave rise to the terms Zornkulla or dalkulla, an unmarried woman or girl from Dalarna, as the women were called in the local dialect of the region where Zorn lived.

-The paintings have the freedom and energy of sketches, using warm and cool light and shade areas with contrasting areas of warm and cool tones, and an understanding of color contrasts and reflected lights.
-Zorn's accomplished use of the brush allows the forms and the texture of the painted subject to reflect and transmit light.
-In addition to portraits and nudes, Zorn excelled in realistic depictions of water, as well as scenes depicting rustic life and customs.

-Zorn's palette
+Palette

-Zorn was known to use a basic color palette consisting of Lead White (Flake White), Yellow Ochre, Vermilion and Ivory Black.
+Zorn was known to use a basic color palette consisting of lead white (flake white), yellow ochre, vermilion, and ivory black.
 This limited color palette shows tremendous range in terms of color mixing.
 A large variety of tonal ranges is possible using this palette, a very important development for portrait painting.
 The color palette can also be used in still life and landscape painting under certain circumstances.
-The most striking aspect is that an olive greenish color is possible to obtain by mixing Ivory Black with Yellow Ochre, as Ivory Black is bluish in nature.
+The most striking aspect is that an olive greenish color is possible to obtain by mixing ivory black with yellow ochre, as ivory black is bluish in nature.